ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group.
 This parameter MUST be included.

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the newly created OSCORE group.
-This parameter MUST be included if specified in the status properties of the group.
-This value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.
+This parameter MUST be included.
+Its value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.

 If the POST request specified the parameter 'gid_reuse' encoding the CBOR simple value "true" (0xf5) but the Group Manager has set the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value "false" (0xf4), then the response payload MUST include also the parameter 'gid_reuse' encoding the CBOR simple value "false" (0xf4).